Holaever/holaever.com/README.md

 # www.holaever.com
-Official website repository for the Holaever Studio.
+Official website repository for the Holaever, Inc.